-TSR History Week: Clinical Trials Throughout HistoryWatch
+TSR History Week: Clinical Trials Throughout HistoryWatch this thread

 A clinical trial is an investigative study, involving human subjects, to examine and evaluate the safety and effectiveness of new interventions intended to prevent, diagnose or treat human diseases.

 Clinical research has often been a contentious issue throughout history, and is now one of the most regulated areas of healthcare.
 Here is a brief overview of how this came to be and important moments which shaped how clinical research is today.

 The first documented experiment which bears similarity to a clinical trial is described in the Bible.
 This was the first example of an uncontrolled experiment to have a direct impact upon public health.
 The trial was conducted by King Nebuchadnezzar, who ordered his people to eat only meat and drink only wine, whilst some followed a diet of legumes and water.
 When it appeared that the group who ate legumes appeared to be better nourished, they were permitted to continue with their diet.